samiulh4/laravel-dev-kit/README.md

+# How to use l5-moduler
-php artisan make:module FileManager"# laravel-dev-kit"
+`php artisan make:module FileManager`